cetz-package/cetz-plot/src/chart/columnchart.typ

 ///                 width can be set to `auto`.
 /// - bar-style (style,function): Style or function (idx => style) to use for
 ///   each bar, accepts a palette function.
-/// - y-unit (content,auto): Tick suffix added to each tick label
 /// - y-label (content,none): Y axis label
 /// - x-label (content,none): x axis label
 /// - labels (none,content): Legend labels per y value group